mRcSchwering/magic-soup/docs/index.md

 See the [Molecule][magicsoup.containers.Molecule] class for more info.
 Reactions are just tuples of substrate and product molecule species.

-Then, you create a [World][magicsoup.world.World] object which defines things like a map and genetics.
+Then, you create a [World][magicsoup.world.World] object which defines things like a cell and molecule maps.
-It carries all data that describes the world at this time step with cells, molecule distributions and so on.
+It carries all data describing the world at this time step with cells, molecule distributions and so on.
-On this object there are also methods that are used to advance the world by one time step.
+On this object there are also methods used to advance the world by one time step.
+By default all molecule numbers are in mmol, all energies are in J, and a time step represents 1s.

 Usually, you would only adjust `Molecule`s and `World`.
 However, in some cases you might want to change the way how genetics work;